Menu

 query Optional The search term for food items

-category Optional The category of food items to filter results ('branded' or 'general')
+category Optional The category of food items to filter results ('branded', 'general', or 'recipe')

 upc Optional The UPC representing the barcode of a food item